SuscipiamSingularitatem/SuscipiamSingularitatem.github.io/index.md

 Because some of my projects are...
 NSFW, to say the least, I use this account ([@SuscipiamSingularitatem](https://github.com/SuscipiamSingularitatem)) for them, keeping my *actual* account ([@YoshiRulz](https://github.com/YoshiRulz), [github.io](https://yoshirulz.github.io)) future-employer-friendly.
 Unless, of course, my future employer happens to be Dragonfru.it (plz hire me, o yiffy overlords).

 Back to the point, I'd really appreciate it if the two accounts were kept seperate.
 Not that I'm trying to keep my furry-ness a secret from anybody (though I am most definitely closeted), I just don't want the "less acceptable" parts of being furry associated with myself professionally.
-I'm sure you, having found yourself on this page, will understand.
+I'm sure that you, having found yourself on this page, will understand.

 On my proper github.io ([clicky clicky](https://yoshirulz.github.io)), there's a list of my non-sexual projects.
 All the projects I work on under this account are in the GH organisation [@CyberYiff](https://github.com/CyberYiff), which I formed with a couple of like-minded furs.
 I won't list them here, you can scroll through the list easily enough.